QUrl Class

 void QUrl::swap(QUrl &other)

-Swaps URL other with this URL.
+Swaps this URL with other.
 This operation is very fast and never fails.

 Returns the ASCII Compatible Encoding of the given domain name domain.
 The output can be customized by passing flags with options.
 The result of this function is considered equivalent to domain.